 operations skyrocketed by 82% from 2014 to 2015.

-To maintain its impressive growth trajectory, Spirit is expanding
+To maintain its impressive growth trajectory, Spirit is

-costs in order sustain a profit from its low fares.
+controlling costs in order sustain a profit from its low fares.

 To this end, the company has moved to an aggressive unbundling